syncedtoblog/syncedtoblog.github.io/_posts/2021-07-12-Complaints-Of-San-Francisco.md

 ---

-Following on from our popular [post on NYC 311 data](/Complaints-Of-New-York/), here is life in San Francisco seen through the everyday complaints of San Franciscans.
+Following on from our popular [post on NYC 311 data](/Complaints-Of-New-York/), here San Francisco seen through the everyday service requests of San Franciscans.

 ![_config.yml]({{ site.baseurl }}/images/2021-07-12-Complaints-Of-San-Francisco-1.jpg)